dromara/sureness/README.md

 Default Document DataSource Config - `sureness.yml`, see: [Default Document DataSource](docs/default-datasource.md)
 Annotation DataSource Config Detail - `AnnotationLoader`, see: [Annotation DataSource](docs/annotation-datasource.md)

-If the configuration resource data comes from text, please refer to  [Sureness integration springboot sample(configuration file scheme)](https://github.com/tomsun28/sureness/tree/master/sample-bootstrap)
+If the configuration resource data comes from text, please refer to  [Sureness integration Spring Boot sample(configuration file scheme)](https://github.com/tomsun28/sureness/tree/master/sample-bootstrap)
-If the configuration resource data comes from dataBase, please refer to  [Sureness integration springboot sample(database scheme)](https://github.com/tomsun28/sureness/tree/master/sample-tom)
+If the configuration resource data comes from dataBase, please refer to  [Sureness integration Spring Boot sample(database scheme)](https://github.com/tomsun28/sureness/tree/master/sample-tom)

 #### 🐐 Add an Interceptor Intercepting All Requests

-The essence of sureness is to intercept all rest requests for authenticating and Authorizing.
+The essence of Sureness is to intercept all rest requests for authenticating and authorizing.
-The interceptor can be a filter or a spring interceptor, it intercepts all request to check them.
+The interceptor can be a filter or a Spring interceptor, it intercepts all request to check them.
 ```
 SubjectSum subject = SurenessSecurityManager.getInstance().checkIn(servletRequest)
 ```